Pearson-Higher-Ed/design/c/icons/v1.0.0-beta.3/index.md

       A lone symbol should still be wrapped in the relevant type style (e.g. Basic Label).

 changelog:
-  - version: 1.0.0-beta.4
-    changes: |
-      - ADDED: The ban icon.
-      - FIXED: The times-circle-o icon was incorrectly referred to as the times-circle icon.

   - version: 1.0.0-beta.3
     changes: |
       - ADDED: Additional icons, including square-o and check-square-o.